 - ITM 415 Advanced Database – Advanced database management system design principles and techniques.
 Topics include, but are

 not limited to, advanced SQL statements, access methods, query processing and optimization, concurrency controls, non-relational databases.

 - MKTG 315 Marketing Insights – Generate consumer insights via the marketing research process to support management decision-making and solve marketing problems.
 Define the research problems, develop research plans, collect data, analyze the data, and communicate recommendations.

 - Students new to Boise State for fall 2020 will be able to enroll in the certificate at the time that they enroll in classes for fall 2020.
 They should use the “Change my major” link at my.boisestate.edu.

-- Students in catalog years prior to 2020-2021 will need to submit a hard copy of the catalog update form in order to enroll in the certificate program.
+- Students in catalog years prior to 2020-2021 will need to submit the catalog update form in order to enroll in the certificate program.
 They should fill out the section of the form labeled: Add a Minor or Certificate Not Available in Your Catalog Year.
+Currently, the form can be submitted to the Office of the Registrar at firstname.lastname@example.org from your Boise State email address without a signature.
 These students will be able to count courses taken prior to fall 2020 towards the certificate.

 Students in majors outside of COBE (see catalog for exceptions) will need to request a permission number in order to enroll in the required class ITM 315.
 Please contact email@example.com to initiate this.